bediger4000/squava/README.md

 Alpha-Beta minimax, [algorithm](https://en.wikipedia.org/wiki/Alpha%E2%80%93beta_pruning)
 from Wikipedia.

+The lookahead (number of moves ahead the code considers) varies during the game.
+If less than 8 marks appear on the board, it looks ahead 4 moves (2 moves each for both players).
+If less than 13 marks appear on the board, it looks ahead 3 moves for each player.
+If more than 12 marks appear, it looks ahead 4 moves for each player.
+This is something I set by trial and error.
+If the human plays right in the first few moves when the program isn't looking too far ahead, the human can win.

 ## JavaScript Program

 Point-n-click, runs in your browser.
+Single HTML file.

-JavaScript transliteration of the Golang version, with a fixed lookahead depth.
+JavaScript transliteration of the Golang version.

 ### Static Valuation Function

+After reaching its lookahead depth (which varies throughout the game) the code does a static valuation of the board - it assigns a numerical value to the layout of X's and O's.
-By default it looks 6 plies into the game tree.
-That's 3 moves each for 'X' and 'O'.
-The static value has a slight bias towards moves at the center of the board, and a slight bias towards winning in as few moves as possible.
+The static value has a slight bias towards moves at the corners and edges of the board, and a slight bias towards winning in as few moves as possible.

 After the slight biases, it gives larger magnitude scores for having